 As summer approached Don and Andy struck out for the West Country with a guy called Pat in tow acting as their bottle man, the person responsible for collecting the money and keeping an eye out for the law.
-Their first port of call was Weymouth, where they worked the promenade next to the clock tower before moving on to Dorchester.
-Back in London they secured a pitch in Charing Cross Road where an intrigued reporter from the Evening Standard interviewed and photographed the new style of buskers i.e. hip young men with guitars, as opposed to the typical rough looking variety usually found in the West End.
+Their first port of call was Weymouth, where they worked the promenade next to the clock tower, before moving on to Dorchester.
+Back in London, they secured a pitch in Charing Cross Road where an intrigued reporter from the Evening Standard interviewed and photographed the new style of buskers, i.e. hip young men with guitars, as opposed to the typical rough looking variety usually found in the West End.
 Gradually the pair worked their way up to a lucrative patch in Leicester Square where they entertained the evening cinema and theatre queues at the Odeon, Rialto Empire and Prince Charles.
-During the day they could be found at the markets in Petticoat Lane, Portobello Road and Brick Lane, or sometimes they would nip across to Old Compton Street and perform a burst, a quick ten minutes as the crowds exited the Casino Cinerama Theatre.
+During the day they could be found at the markets in Petticoat Lane, Portobello Road and Brick Lane, or sometimes they would nip across to Old Compton Street and perform a burst, a quick ten minutes, as the crowds exited the Casino Cinerama Theatre.
 Over time Don branched out on his own and settled into a circuit that took him to Ireland in the winter and Europe during the summer months taking in Geneva, Paris, the French Riviera, Germany and Stockholm.
-During his travels he would hire a bottler, although they couldn’t always be trusted as most were alcoholics and petty thieves, apart from the occasional female student out to make a bob or two to help them through college.
+During his travels he would hire a bottler, although they couldn’t always be trusted as most were alcoholics and petty thieves, although the occasional female student out to make a bob or two to help them through college could usually be relied on.

 Late into his career Don found favour with the younger generation, when he acted as support to the electronic duo Lemon Jelly and played gigs with the indie pop band British Sea Power.
 He also appeared on the TV comedy music quiz show Never Mind the Buzzcocks as an identity parade guest.
 His final days were spent in Peacehaven, busking in the local shopping precinct and various resorts along the coast, but by now the years of carrying a heavy drum on his back had taken its toll and he preferred to sit with his bass drum on the floor.
 Over the years he had several slogans stencilled on the skin including “Nil bastardo carborundum carpe diem”, Latin for “Don’t let the bastards grind you down”, “Chacun à son gout”, French for “Each to their own taste”, “Snake hips Partridge, King of the Street Singers” and most famously in his heyday, “Galactic Lord of the Wide Open Spaces” which was also emblazoned on his coffin.
 Old age didn’t dim his cantankerous rebellious streak, as he still refused to sing “Rosie” when asked, claiming he had played it enough over the years.
 The time spent in the spotlight did not sit well with Don.
 He disliked being recognised and craved anonymity.
 He also despised the stuffy nature of the gigs and the ignorant audiences he had to play to, although he said it was a lot easier than the streets where he had to contend with traffic noise and coppers out for an easy nick.